Department of Physics

-Drawing on a strong mathematical background, our students gain a thorough understanding on what makes things work, examining advanced technologies including nuclear power, radars, lasers, Magnetic resonance imaging (MRI) and Positron emission tomography (PET) scanners.
+Drawing on a strong mathematical background, our students gain a thorough understanding on what makes things work, examining advanced technologies including nuclear power, radar, lasers, magnetic resonance imaging (MRI) and positron emission tomography (PET) scanners.

 UWA is ranked equal 1st in Australia for graduate starting salaries and student demand

 Awarded 5 out of 5 for Physical Sciences in the Excellence in Research for Australia